-The above statement is a bit misleading .
-We have never removed splinting from our First Aid at Work training, but it seems that for many other organisations splinting protocols simply aren’t being taught.
+At Marlin we have always taught splinting during First Aid at Work (FAW) training, but it seems that for many trainers splinting protocols simply aren’t being taught.
 “Call the ambulance” has become the ‘First Aid Protocol’.

-The Health and Safety (First-Aid) Regulations 1981 (amended 2018) state in “what should be in a First Aid at Work Course:
+The Health and Safety (First-Aid) Regulations 1981 (amended 2018) state what should be in a First Aid at Work Course:

 The European Resuscitation Council also give advice on splinting: European Resuscitation Council Guidelines for Resuscitation 2015 Section 9.
 First aid

 This is clear advice to splint fractures, but not to straighten angulated fractures in a first aid setting.
 This is what we teach on our courses.